Online provider ticketing service

 Since 2000, the Pavillon des Sessions at the Louvre has been home to works from the Musée du Quai Branly-Jacques Chirac, which is dedicated to the civilizations of Africa, Asia, Oceania and the Americas.
 The creation of this branch now allows the Louvre to present art objects from all continents.
 In this room, you will find ancient African sculptures, relics of the Mayan civilisation and even a giant statue from Easter Island.

 Throughout the year, the Louvre offers its visitors temporary exhibitions.
-Included in your admission ticket, these exhibitions allow you to discover the history of art and the museum’s collections in a different light.
+Included in your admission Louvre Museum Ticket, these exhibitions allow you to discover the history of art and the museum’s collections in a different light.
 They are structured around specific subjects and offer clear and educational explanations to help you learn from the works of art.
 Check out the temporary exhibitions on the day of your visit!

 The Tuileries Garden